What Is The Additional Buyer’s Stamp Duty (ABSD) “99-1 Loophole” in Singapore and Is It Illegal?

 apply for home loan moneysmart

-Oops, I’ve done something similar (or I’m in the process of doing so), who should I consult to make sure I’m doing the right thing?
+Oops, I’ve done something similar (or I’m in the process of doing so).
+Who should I consult to make sure I’m doing the right thing?

 Buying a property together with someone else and not sure whether what you’re doing will get you into trouble?
 Your lawyer should be able to advise.
 As a general rule, you must be able to supply IRAS with a bona fide commercial reason for buying the property with such a shareholding structure.

 For those who have already purchased a property using a 99-to-1 structure and are worried IRAS will come after them, the government is now encouraging people to come forward and make a voluntary disclosure.
-IRAS has also stated that “there is no time bar for stamp duties, and IRAS can conduct audits on any past stamp duty cases and transactions.”
+If you do so, IRAS is likely to look at your case more favourably.

 Those who come forward will most likely be made to pay the full ABSD sum, but IRAS has kept silent as to whether the 50% penalty will be imposed on those who make voluntary disclosures.